 Support makes the difference

-Your support could help to ensure that a young person secures their future with a qualification!
+Tutors featured in this article are supported by small businesses like Eve’s Tea, companies like Senator International and Intasol, corporates like Sasol and international philanthropies Michael & Susan Dell Foundation.
+Your support will help a young person secure their future with a qualification!
 Please consider a donation to The JumpStart Foundation Trust.
 With your contribution we can assist talented youth to finish their studies and we can expand this vital work.
 Partner with us and qualify for your SARS Section 18(a) certificate or to meet your BBEEE obligations.
 Email Betty Oliphant for more information.